CloudCompare/CloudCompare/plugins/qPhotoscanIO/contrib/quazip-0.7.3/README.txt

 For Windows, it's essentially the same, but you may have to adjust settings for different environments.

-If you want to include QuaZIP sources directly in your project or if you want to use QuaZIP compiled as a static library using "qmake CONFIG+=statliclib", you have to define the QUAZIP_STATIC macro, otherwise you're likely to run into problems as QuaZIP symbols will be marked as dllimported.
+If linking statically (either a static lib or just using the source code directly in your project), then QUAZIP_STATIC should be defined.
+This is done automatically when you build QuaZIP as a static library.
+However, when _using_ a static lib (or source code, for that matter) you must also define QUAZIP_STATIC in your project (that uses QuaZIP) to tell quazip_global.h that you use a static version because otherwise the compiler wouldn't know that and will mark QuaZIP symbols as dllimported.
+Linking problems among the lines of “undefined reference” are usually caused by this.

 Copyright notice: